rackerlabs/support-how-to/content/general/managing-role-based-access-control-rbac.md

 8. Click **Create User**.

-  **Note:** The Control Panel view is different for each user depending on the roles assigned.
+  **Note:** Depending on the roles assigned, the Control Panel view is different for each user.

 ### Suggested role configurations